 Gift Tax Exemption

 Iowa residents can contribute up to $75,000 in one year ($150,000 for a married couple filing jointly) per beneficiary without incurring a federal gift tax.
 However, the donor or donors can not make any additional gifts to that beneficiary for five years.
 Alternatively, a single resident can contribute up to $15,000 a year every year—and a married couple can contribute up to $30,000—without incurring the gift tax.

 Claiming the 529 Deduction

-Claiming the Iowa 529 tax deduction requires completion of Iowa State Form 1040.
-The deduction is combined with other adjustments to income and listed on Line 24 of the return.
-The tax return must be accompanied by a brief explanation of the expenses, including the amount deducted per child.
-Additional information on the Iowa 529 tax deduction can be found on the Iowa Department of Revenue's website and the College Savings Iowa website.
+Taxpayers must complete Iowa State Form 1040 to claim the Iowa 529 tax deduction.
+The deduction is combined with other adjustments to income and listed on line 24 of the return.
+The tax return must include a brief explanation of the educational expenses.